 Federal & State Tax Audits, Collections & Appeals

-Our experienced and competent attorneys at the Law Offices of A. Lavar Taylor handle all types of major collection matters involving the IRS, the FTB, the CDTFA, and the EDD, both administratively and in the courts.
+Our experienced and competent attorneys at Taylor Nelson Amitrano LLP handle all types of major collection matters involving the IRS, the FTB, the CDTFA, and the EDD, both administratively and in the courts.

 We work extremely closely and collaborate with our clients to develop an optimal strategy for dealing with unpaid tax liabilities.
 These situations involve taxes that are owed to more than one tax agency and when the taxpayer is considering filing for bankruptcy.
 Our client representation in this area includes:

 - Representation before the IRS Collection Division for individuals and businesses who owe taxes to the IRS including income taxes, payroll taxes, penalty assessments, excise taxes, estate and gift taxes, and other types of tax liabilities

 - Representation before the Collection Divisions of the FTB, the CDTFA, and the EDD for individuals and businesses who owe taxes to one or more of these tax agencies

 - Representation of individuals and businesses before the IRS Office of Appeals relative to collection activity including, CDP appeals involving challenges to proposed levy action and the filing of Notices of Federal Tax Lien

 - Equivalent hearings involving challenges to proposed levy action and to the filing of Notices of Federal Tax Lien

 - Collection appeals process (“CAP”) hearings involving challenges to proposed or existing collection action